underblob/maki-color/README.md

 > Install scripts for colored output

 ⚠️ This package was written on and for Mac OS.
-If you would like to contributer a comprehensive update for Windows or other platform, please welcome!
+If you would like to contribute a comprehensive update for Windows or other platform, please welcome!

 ## Install